ianmaclarty/ik/README.md

 then slide the MCU into position while keeping the solder wet.
 Once it was in the right position I soldered the remaining pads.

-Make sure the diodes are correctly oriented.
+Make sure the diodes are correctly oriented and inside their designated rectangles (otherwise they will interfere with the case).

 ![Components soldered](1.2/photos/pcb_soldered.png)

-### Solder switches
+### Solder the switches

 Position the PCB on the top half of the case and push through 4 switches at the corners to support it.